mnestorov/chatgpt-text-processor/README.md

 ## Features

-- Text processing with OpenAI's GPT models without the need for the ChatGPT website
+- Text processing with **OpenAI's GPT models** without the need for the ChatGPT website
-- Handle input text of any size, automatically splitting it into manageable chunks
+- Handle **input text of any size**, automatically splitting it into manageable chunks
 - Summary generation
 - Interactive mode for direct input and output
 - Batch processing of multiple input files